openframeworks/ofSite/documentation/utils/ofUtils_functions.markdown

 \value The binary string.

-Returns: the integer represented by the string or 0 on failure.
+**Returns**: the integer represented by the string or 0 on failure.